ENate/ml_models/README.md

 # ml_models
-Contents:
+Three implementations of a prediction-classification, image processing (CNN model) and a time series model (LSTM).
+The folder is made up of the following contents:

-Part of my PhD thesis in feature selection
+* Part of my PhD thesis in feature selection
- CNN model with tf.Estimator
+* CNN model with `tf.Estimator`
- LSTM model to predict a time series data from an industrial machine
+* LSTM model to predict a time series data from an industrial machine Meanwhile, the data sets are not included in each project due to privacy concerns.